sofienkaabar/misc-files/README.md

 - 👋 Hi, I’m @sofienkaabar
-- 👀 This will be the Book of Trading Strategies' repository
+- 👀 This will be the official repository of the published books
-- 📫 You can reach me on LinkedIn if you wish to buy the PDF version
+- 📫 You can reach me on LinkedIn if you wish to buy the PDF versions